Zentangle® enhances creativity, increases focus and promotes mindfulness.

 by Nancy Domnauer, Certified Zentangle Teacher

-It seems to combine two things that I enjoy, art and meditation.
+Zentangle seems to combine two things that I enjoy: art and meditation.

-I like to say that if you take a two hour class then you will have a hobby for life!
+I like to say that if you take a class, then you'll have a hobby for life.

-That feeling of enjoyment, focus and 'being in the zone' is a healthy practice for a balanced lifestyle.
-One of my practices is to think of things I'm grateful for.
-This actually increases one's level of gratitude.
+The feeling of enjoyment, focus and 'being in the zone' that you achieve with Zentangle is a healthy practice for a balanced lifestyle.

-Participating in cooperative, artistic communities also enhances human connection and well being.
-I've found that participating in The Morgan Hill Tangle Club is one such a place and I hope you will join our group of Zentangle enthusiasts.
+Participating in cooperative, artistic communities also enhances human connection and well-being.
+I've found that participating in The Morgan Hill Tangle Club is one such a place and I hope you will meet with our group of Zentangle enthusiasts.
 It's a casual, supportive and positive community.

-I hope you'll try Zentangle and experience this simple to learn, meditative, appealing and calming art form that unlocks your creative potential and enables you to achieve mindfulness.
+I hope you'll try Zentangle and experience this simple to learn, meditative, appealing and calming art form that unlocks your creative potential and enables one to practice mindfulness.